 Modernism publishes numerous books, monographs, catalogs, and fine art editions.

-Modernism is a member of the prestigious Art Dealers Association of America as well as the San Francisco Art Dealers Association.
+Modernism is a member of the prestigious Art Dealers Association of America and the San Francisco Art Dealer’s Association.

 The gallery moved to its new space on Ellis Street in San Francisco in February 2017.

 Lexi Paulson, Gallery Assistant